luojw-dwr/Toy-Asynchronous-FIFO-Generator/README.md

 ## Generation

-Before generating your desired asynchronous FIFO, modify `src/main/scala/afifo/main.scala` to achieve a correct data type and depth.
+Before generating your desired asynchronous FIFO, modify `src/main/scala/afifo/main.scala` to achieve a correct data type and depth (and number of stages of pointer flopping synchronizer whose default is 2 in both directions).
 Assuming that you have changed to the project root directory, run the following in your terminal:

 ```bash
 $ make build